btf-org/flank/README.md

 * Run a script away from your desk
 * Search the output of a script run last week

-## Flank vs internal tool builders
+## It can be an internal tool builder

 Normally, if you had a script, `myscript.py`, that you wanted to turn into internal tool, you'd rewrite the code in some backend and then build a frontend.